donnemartin/dev-setup/README.md

 **Note**: **I strongly encourage you read through the commented [.osx source file](https://github.com/donnemartin/dev-setup/blob/master/.osx) and tweak any settings based on your personal preferences.
 The script defaults are intended for you to customize.**  For example, if you are not running an SSD you might want to disable some of the settings listed in the SSD section.

-After synchronizing with the dev-setup repo through [Step 1: Run the bootstrap.sh Script](https://github.com/donnemartin/dev-setup#step-2-run-the-bootstrapsh-script), run the following script from your local dev-setup directory:
+After synchronizing with the dev-setup repo through [Step 1: Run the bootstrap.sh script](https://github.com/donnemartin/dev-setup#step-2-run-the-bootstrapsh-script), run the following script from your local dev-setup directory:

     $ ./.osx

 **For your terminal customization to take full effect, quit and re-start the terminal (unless you are running this section with the .dots single script setup).**

-### Step 5: Run the pydata.sh Script
+### Step 5: Run the pydata.sh script

 <p align="center">
   <img src="https://raw.githubusercontent.com/donnemartin/dev-setup-resources/master/res/pydata.png">
   <br/>
 </p>

-If you'd like to set up a development environment to work with Python and data analysis without relying on the more heavyweight [Anaconda](#anaconda) distribution, run the following script from your local dev-setup directory after synchronizing with the dev-setup repo through [Step 1: Run the bootstrap.sh Script](https://github.com/donnemartin/dev-setup#step-2-run-the-bootstrapsh-script):
+If you'd like to set up a development environment to work with Python and data analysis without relying on the more heavyweight [Anaconda](#anaconda) distribution, run the following script from your local dev-setup directory after synchronizing with the dev-setup repo through [Step 1: Run the bootstrap.sh script](https://github.com/donnemartin/dev-setup#step-2-run-the-bootstrapsh-script):

     $ ./pydata.sh